Drug and alcohol addiction affects millions of individuals and families in the United States—and no one is immune.

 Moving forward beyond addiction is possible.

-To find accessible support services and treatment options for a loved one living with addiction, you can call our helpline today for more information.
+To find accessible support services and treatment options for a loved one living with addiction, browse our website to find a treatment center to contact today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.